Context files

 - **Dogfood** — Anatomia's own installation of itself.
 The `.ana/` and `.claude/` directories at the repo root are our dogfood — the product running on its own codebase.
 Changes to dogfood files affect only us.
 Changes to product files (`templates/`, generators in `src/`) affect all customers.
 When scoping work, always clarify: dogfood change or product change?

 - **Ana / AnaThink** — used interchangeably.
 The thinking agent (`claude --agent ana`).
-Scopes work, navigates, advises.
+Scopes work, navigates, advises, partners on direction.
 Produces scope.md.

 - **AnaPlan** — the planning agent.
 Reads scope, produces spec.md + contract.yaml + plan.md.